As a sexuality specialist, I offer sex education, coaching, and consultation for individuals and couples.

-I offer clients my expertise and years of study in sexuality and partner with clients in a thought-provoking process to inspire them towards their potential.
-I teach tools and techniques, anatomy/physiology, mindfulness approaches, positive thinking and other relevant material towards sexual empowerment.
-My motto is: Knowledge = Pleasure.
+I offer years of expertise and study in human sexuality and partner with clients in a thought-provoking, behavior changing process to inspire them towards their potential.

-Here is a tool to help guide you in an understanding of some of the differences between coaching and therapy.
+Here is a tool to help guide you in an understanding of some of the differences between coaching and psychotherapy.

 Still, have questions?
 Please reach out for a free phone consultation and let’s talk!